Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain

-The primary reason why backprop performs so well is that it optimally solves the credit assignment problem \citep{lillicrap2020backpropagation}, which is the task of determining the individual contribution of each parameter (potentially one of billions in a deep neural network) to the global outcome.
+In the last decade, deep artificial neural networks trained through the backpropagation of error algorithm (backprop) \citep{werbos1982applications,griewank1989automatic,linnainmaa1970representation} have achieved substantial success on a wide range of difficult tasks such as computer vision and object recognition \citep{krizhevsky2012imagenet,he2016deep}, language modelling \citep{vaswani2017attention,radford2019language,brown2020language}, unsupervised representation learning \citep{radford2015unsupervised,oord2018representation}, image and audio generation \citep{goodfellow2014generative,salimans2017pixelcnn++,jing2019neural,oord2016wavenet,dhariwal2020jukebox} and reinforcement learning \citep{silver2017mastering,mnih2015human,schulman2017proximal,schrittwieser2019mastering}.
+The impressive performance of backprop is due to the fact that it optimally solves the credit assignment problem \citep{lillicrap2020backpropagation}, which is the task of determining the individual contribution of each parameter (potentially one of billions in a deep neural network) to the global outcome.
 Given the correct credit assignments, network parameters can be straightforwardly, and independently, updated in the direction which maximally reduces the global loss.
-The brain also faces a formidable credit assignment problem -- it must adjust many trillions of synaptic weights, which may be physically and temporally distant from the global output, so as to improve performance on downstream tasks \footnote{Obviously `the brain' may not optimize a single cost function, as assumed here.
-However even if each individual area can be thought of as optimising some combination of cost functions, the core problem of credit assignment still remains.}.
-Given that backprop provides an optimal solution to this problem \citep{baldi2016theory}, a large body or work has investigated whether synaptic plasticity in the brain could be interpreted as implementing or approximating backprop \citep{whittington2019theories,lillicrap2020backpropagation}.
-This idea has been recently buttressed by findings that the representations learnt by backprop trained deep neural networks match closely with representations extracted from neuroimaging data across multiple cortical areas (typically multiple levels of the visual ventral stream). \citep{cadieu2014deep,khaligh2014deep,kriegeskorte2015deep}.
+The brain also faces a formidable credit assignment problem -- it must adjust trillions of synaptic weights, which may be physically and temporally distant from their global output, in order to improve performance on downstream tasks \footnote{It is unlikely that the brain optimizes a single cost function, as assumed here.
+However, even if functionally segregated areas can be thought of as optimising some combination of cost functions, the core problem of credit assignment remains.}.
+Given that backprop provides an optimal solution to this problem \citep{baldi2016theory}, a large body of work has investigated whether synaptic plasticity in the brain could be interpreted as implementing or approximating backprop \citep{whittington2019theories,lillicrap2020backpropagation}.
+Recently, this idea has been buttressed by findings that the representations learnt by backprop align closely with representations extracted from cortical neuroimaging data \citep{cadieu2014deep,kriegeskorte2015deep}.